Kung Fu Panda (soundtrack)

-Kung Fu Panda (Music from the Motion Picture) is the score album to the 2008 film of the same name.
-The album features original score composed by Hans Zimmer and John Powell, and a cover of the classical song "Kung Fu Fighting" performed by CeeLo Green and Jack Black (who also plays Po, the lead character).
-The album consisted of traditional and orchestral score, infused with Chinese music, where Zimmer visited China to study the traditions and culture.
+Kung Fu Panda (Music from the Motion Picture) is the score album to the 2008 film Kung Fu Panda.
+The album features an original score composed by Hans Zimmer and John Powell, and a cover of the disco song "Kung Fu Fighting" performed by CeeLo Green and Jack Black (who also plays Po, the lead character).
+The album consisted of traditional and orchestral scores, infused with Chinese music, where Zimmer visited China to study the traditions and culture.
 As a process, the score was recorded with mostly Chinese traditional instruments, and the China National Symphony Orchestra also performed the score.
 The 17-track album was released by Interscope Records on June 3, 2008.

+The Japanese version uses "Your Seed" by Hey!Say!JUMP as the theme song.